GenesisLima/revolutioncasetool/index.md

-An expressive Visual Tool for modeling Structural Database Refactoring The REvolutionCASE Tool supports the following features: <br/>
+An expressive Visual Tool for modeling Structural Database Refactoring The REvolutionCASE Tool supports the following features: / -Reverse Engineering/
--Reverse Engineering
- The user can reverse engineer the partial model with will be refactored.
+ The user can reverse engineer the partial model with will be refactored./ -Forward Engineering/
--Forward Engineering
- It is possible to send the changes to the underlying database -Transactional Period
+ It is possible to send the changes to the underlying database./ -Transactional Period/
- This key feature enables two versions of the same schema work concurrently.
+ This key feature enables two versions of the same schema work concurrently./

 ## Experiment comparing DSQL with SQL